- Windows updates are often extensive and require a lot of time to install, so it is best to let your computer do this

 You can also use third-party software to free up more space.
 An example is CCleaner.
 By clearing up space for the new updates, it should get to fix Windows updates stuck issues.

-Windows Firewall might sometimes view windows updates as foreign agents and block their download.
+Windows Firewall might sometimes view windows updates as foreign agents and block their downloads.
 In this case, turn off the Windows Defender Firewall feature, but ensure you turn it back on once the update is successful.
 Follow these steps to turn the Windows Firewall off;

-While holding Windows key, press R. This opens up the run dialog box.
+While holding the Windows key, press R. This opens up the run dialog box.

 Type “firewall.cpl” and press Enter.
 Or you can open the “Control Panel” and click on “Windows Firewall.”

 In the Windows Firewall wizard, navigate to the left-hand panel and click “Turn Windows Firewall on or off” option.

 In both Public and Private Network settings sections, check the “Turn off Windows Firewall (not recommended) option and click OK.

 Now go back to “Windows Update” and click “Check for updates.”

 Fix #6: Disable Background Services

 Many processes are running in a Windows system’s background, which can easily cause conflicts and problems in the update process.
 Disabling these processes might be a helpful step to enable the Windows Update process to complete.
 To disable non-essential processes, follow these steps;

 Open the Run dialog by holding the Windows key and pressing R.